JohnOyedijo/-Bookstore-SQL-Analysis-/README.md

-# -Bookstore-SQL-Analysis-
+# DATA IN MOTION CASE STUDY 3:
-# DATA IN MOTION CASE STUDY 3: Book Store Case Study
+Book Store Case Study

 -- Overview of the Project --